-We have positive results for the year for beginning loan volume.
-The other areas of the goals were close in meeting numbers and volume.
+Efforts to increase our market penetration in this area are ongoing as we look to provide all services to all customers within our LSA.
 Based on our market information, efforts and historical results, we have included growth in loan numbers and volume for all segments for the three year planning period.
 In addition to specific growth targets for each of the segments, development of an outreach program to further educate and promote the Farm Credit System will be a focus.
 We will continue to seek opportunities to enhance YBS programs in an effort to enable YBS farmers in our LSA to begin, grow, and remain in agricultural production as well as to facilitate the transfer of agricultural operations from one generation to the next.
 Periodic reports are provided to our Board of Directors detailing the number, volume and credit quality of our YBS customers.
 We have developed quantitative targets to monitor our progress.
-The following chart outlines our 2016 goals and results:
+The following chart outlines our 2017 goals and results:

 Goal Actual Percent of

 Number Number Plan Number

-Young 218 211 97%
+Young 216 191 88%

-Beginning 277 281 101%
+Beginning 287 270 94%

-Small 324 298 92%
+Small 305 287 94%

 Goal Actual Percent of

-۱ ا /olume Volume Plan Volume
+Volume Volume Plan Volume

-Young \$ 252,449 \$ 192,686 76%
+Young \$ 199,178 \$ 175,319 88%

-Beginning \$ 187,040 \$ 175,146 94%
+Beginning \$ 187,415 \$ 170,362 91%

-Small \$ 58,167 \$ 60,135 103%
+Small \$ 57,137 \$ 53,638 94%

-We have established 2017 minimum goals based on our market information, efforts and historical results, we have included 2% growth in loan numbers and volume for all segments for the three year planning period.
+We have established 2018 minimum goals based on our market information, efforts and historical results, we have included 2% growth in loan numbers and volume for all segments for the three year planning period.
 We will continue to seek opportunities to enhance YBS programs in an effort to enable YBS farmers in our LSA to begin, grow, and remain in agriculture production as well as to facilitate the transfer of agricultural operations from one generation to the next.